usr-0123/Nyumba-Kumi/README.md

 # Android application project
-### Programming languages extends between kotlin and java
+Programming languages extends between kotlin and java

 # The Nyumba Kumi app
-Programming language: try with java if hard migrate to Kotlin.

 Login - as user and as admin
 Home page